Preheat oven to 425°F. Line a baking sheet with parchment paper.

 Pat into one large rectangle and sprinkle your add-ins over the rectangle.
 If you want to do two flavors, divide the dough in half and put different flavors on each half.
 Fold the dough again into thirds, covering the add-ins.

 Shape and pat dough into an 8-inch circle, about 1 inch thick.
 Cut into 8 wedges and put on the parchment lined baking pan.
 Brush top of scones with cream and sprinkle with sparkly sugar.
-Bake for 13 to 15 minutes or until scones are lightly browned around the edges.
-Let cool a bit before serving.
+Bake for 15 to 18 minutes or until scones are lightly browned around the edges.
+Note: It may take up to 24 minutes depending on your oven, size of scones and temperature of the batter.
+Just start checking at 15 minutes and bake longer as needed.